mohuls/flask-gunicorn/README.md

 6. `$ sudo systemctl restart nginx` to restart the server.
 7. `$ sudo ufw delete allow 5000` to delete the development port.
 8. `$ sudo ufw allow 'Nginx Full'` to allow nginx traffic.
+9. Now browse the server IP again.
+Now it should serve the application using Nginx web server by piping to gunicorn server.

 ## Configuring Domain